goccmack/beattrack/Readme.md

 (FrameOffs + (i+1) * BeatOffs) / Fs seconds
 ```

+`BeatLen` gives the length of the beat for this frame in number of samples.
+`BeatLen < 0` means that the error of the computed beat length was too high for
+this frame and the `BeatOffs` is also meaningless for this frame.

 ## Installation

 1. `beattrack` requires Go v1.13.
 To install Go: [https://golang.org/doc/install](https://golang.org/doc/install).